Interactive Tool: What Is Your Stress Level?

 Adapted with permission from: Miller MA, Rahe RH (1997).
 "Life changes scaling for the 1990s."
 Journal of Psychosomatic Research, 43(3): 279–292.

 What does your score mean?

-After you use this interactive tool, you will be better able to see how much stress life changes are causing you.
+Your score can help you to better understand how much stress your life changes may be causing you.
 Your score will appear as one of the following:

 - You have low stress.

 If you have a moderate or high amount of stress, you are more likely to have a stress-related illness in the next 12 to 18 months.

 As with all screening tools, though, the results of this tool are only an estimate.
 Everyone responds differently to stress.
 The way you deal with stress depends on several things.
 It depends on how well you cope with change (resiliency), how significant the life events are to you, and how much support you get from family and friends.
 And there may be other events that stress you that are not included in this tool.

 You can't change what has happened, but you can explore healthy ways to cope with life's stresses.
 And remember, you can start small.
 Browse and find just one tip for coping that you think you could easily do.
 Then give it a try.

 Author: Healthwise Staff